-- 1) What certificates should be included? - 2) When did the 2020 Classification of Instructional Programs (CIP) become effective? - 3) Where can I obtain a copy of the 2020 CIP? - 4) If I decide to use file upload, will it accept the 2000 CIP, the 2010 CIP and the 2020 CIP? - 5) I have no CIP codes listed on my Completions survey.
-Do I still need to report data?

-If a student was awarded two degrees during the collection period, should I report only one degree on the "CIP Data" screen, in order to avoid double-counting the student?
-Also, how do I select which CIP to report?

-- 7) In reporting completions during the fall 2022 data collection, should I include degrees and certificates awarded in the summer 2022 term? - 8) I cannot find any CIP code that matches one of our programs, and the system will only let me select one of the standard codes.
-What should I do? - 9) Using the new postbaccalaureate award levels, how should I code awards formerly known as first professional degrees and first professional certificates?

-Previously, Master's of Divinity/Ministry (M.Div) and Master's of Rabbinical Studies (M.H.L./Rav, B.D. or Ordination) were coded as first-professional degrees.
-How should they be reported using the postbaccalaureate award levels?

-11) Using the new postbaccalaureate award levels, how should the Ed.D. degree be classified?

-My institution awards Specialized Associate Degrees (SAD), which do not require the minimum Liberal Studies hours that other associate's degrees do.
-Should these be reported as level 3 (associate's degree) or level 4 (1,800 or more clock hours, 60 or more semester or trimester credit hours, or 90 or more quarter credit hours)?

-- 13) What is the difference between degrees with double majors and those with split majors? - 14) What is the difference between the CIP data screen and the Completers screens in the Completions survey? - 15) How are the two different sets of award levels in the Completions survey related? - 16) In what award level category should Teachers Preparation certificates be reported? - 17) What types of credentials should be included in IPEDS? - 18) Should I include credentials earned by dual enrolled high school students?

-My institution has students for which gender does not align with the 'Men' and 'Women' categories in IPEDS (e.g., non-binary, unknown).
-Since there is no place to report other gender categories on the IPEDS data collection screens, how should we report these individuals?

-20 In which race/ethnicity category do I report undocumented and DACA students?
+- 1) What certificates should be included? - 2) Should recognized postsecondary credentials awarded to incarcerated students be reported in the Completions survey component? - 3) Should my institution, which is participating as a U.S. Department of Education experimental site, include experimental site participants in IPEDS Completions? - 4) When did the 2020 Classification of Instructional Programs (CIP) become effective? - 5) Where can I obtain a copy of the 2020 CIP? - 6) If I decide to use file upload, will it accept the 2000 CIP, the 2010 CIP and the 2020 CIP? - 7) I have no CIP codes listed on my Completions survey.
+Do I still need to report data? - 8) If a student was awarded two degrees during the collection period, should I report only one degree on the "CIP Data" screen, in order to avoid double-counting the student?
+Also, how do I select which CIP to report? - 9) In reporting completions during the fall 2023 data collection, should I include degrees and certificates awarded in the summer 2023 term? - 10) I cannot find any CIP code that matches one of our programs, and the system will only let me select one of the standard codes.
+What should I do? - 11) Using the new postbaccalaureate award levels, how should I code awards formerly known as first professional degrees and first professional certificates? - 12) Previously, Master's of Divinity/Ministry (M.Div) and Master's of Rabbinical Studies (M.H.L./Rav, B.D. or Ordination) were coded as first-professional degrees.
+How should they be reported using the postbaccalaureate award levels? - 13) Using the new postbaccalaureate award levels, how should the Ed.D. degree be classified? - 14) My institution awards Specialized Associate Degrees (SAD), which do not require the minimum Liberal Studies hours that other associate's degrees do.
+Should these be reported as level 3 (associate's degree) or level 4 (1,800 or more clock hours, 60 or more semester or trimester credit hours, or 90 or more quarter credit hours)? - 15) What is the difference between degrees with double majors and those with split majors? - 16) What is the difference between the CIP data screen and the Completers screens in the Completions survey? - 17) How are the two different sets of award levels in the Completions survey related? - 18) In what award level category should Teachers Preparation certificates be reported? - 19) What types of credentials should be included in IPEDS? - 20) Should I include credentials earned by dual enrolled high school students? - 21) My institution has students for which gender does not align with the 'Men' and 'Women' categories in IPEDS (e.g., non-binary, unknown).
+Since there is no place to report other gender categories on the IPEDS data collection screens, how should we report these individuals? - 22) In which race/ethnicity category do I report undocumented and DACA students?